bickolasliu/EvenDemoApp/README.md

 ### 4. Connect Glasses

+1. Navigate to the "Connection" tab
-1. Click "Scan for Glasses"
+2. Click "Scan for Glasses"
-2. Select your G1 glasses from the list (e.g., "Pair_0")
+3. Select your G1 glasses from the list (e.g., "Pair_0")
-3. Wait for "Connected" status (both left and right channels)
+4. Wait for "Connected" status (both left and right channels)
+5. Switch to "Conversation Assistant" tab to start using the app

 ## Usage